Team2-TravelPlanner/travel-planner-web/README.md

-Travel Planner is a smart planner for the city of New York.
+NY Travel Planner is a smart planner for the city of New York.

 # Setup
 1. After cloning, go to your project directory and run `npm install` to download project dependencies.